 The “Cheers!
 To Life!” ultrasound beer paring dinner has become a fun and significant fundraiser for support of Respect Life causes, specifically the purchase of ultrasound machines for worthy medical facilities vetted by the State Council’s ultrasound Program.
 This event has gained much appreciation, and to keep the high quality of the dinner, ticket sales are limited to 200 attendees.

 In addition to the above highlights, other events the Knights have participated in are the Archbishop’s Respect Life Mass/March and holiday decoration of the Church.
 The October blood drives were a big hit in the past.
 They were scheduled around Halloween which created many humorous comments about the timing of the blood drive.

-Delivering food baskets for Easter and Thanksgiving is an enormous effort involving everyone in the Parish, which provides over 400 food baskets to the needy families.
+Food baskets for Easter and Thanksgiving is an enormous effort involving everyone in the Parish, providing over 400 food baskets to the needy families.
 The Knights help support this effort by providing manpower and leadership which keeps the program going.